 - Appropriate footwear (trail shoes recommended)

 - Sleeping bag (must be carried, cannot be in drop bag).
-Sleeping bag should be suitable to sleep at an outdoors checkpoint.
+Sleeping bag should be suitable to sleep at a campsite

 - Waterproof jacket

 - Additional warm layer(s)

 - Blister Kit: ZO Tape, sterile needle, dressings Pain medication

 - Head torch, plus spare batteries (At least set in backpack.
 Additional sets in drop bags)

 - Drinks bottles and/or platypus to carry 2 litres.